aichaos/rivescript.com/www/contributing.md

   what a sentence is or how they should be split, and this is extremely trivial to implement on your own anyway (split into an array, loop over it and get one reply for each sentence, join the replies into an output string).

-* **MySQL or any other database system.** This is also outside the scope of RiveScript and should be implemented by the chatbot developer.
-The RiveScript libraries all support methods to import and export user variables as JSON-serializable data structures; whether your bot saves those datum to the hard disk or sticks them in a MySQL table is up to you.
-RiveScript shouldn't be "bloated" by including native support for MySQL or Postgres or *insert-your-favorite-dbm-here*.
+* **MySQL or any other database system.** The core libraries will not ship with built-in support for any particular database engine; this is outside the scope of RiveScript and should be implemented by the chatbot developer.

+    All of the RiveScript implementations provide methods to export and import user variables as JSON-serializable data structures, so you can use these methods and persist data in any way that you wish.

+    Note that there *may* be "official" drivers to support databases included in the source code repository of some RiveScript implementations, but these are shipped as separate, optional, packages.
+This decision is related to RiveScript's goal of being small and lightweight; for example, if the core library supported a bunch of database engines, then users installing the library would necessarily have to install dependencies for MySQL, Redis, PostgreSQL, MongoDB, or *insert your favorite DBM here* regardless of whether they wanted them or not.

+    By keeping database engines out of the RiveScript core, the library can stay small, with minimal dependencies, and without any opinions.

 # Contributing Examples